Contributions to improve the ringing of hummingbirds and sunbirds

 Pliers and tweezers

-We have tested a wide range of pliers suitable for legs and rings as well as various tweezers, some with built-in light.
-We recommend pliers with a jaw thickness of 1.5 mm
+We have tested a wide range of pliers suitable for legs and rings, as well as various pliers, some with built-in lights.
+We recommend pliers with a jaw thickness of 1,2 or 1,4 to 2 mm.

 History and use in the world